Top 10 Careers in Cannabis to Pay Attention to In 2021

 Many compare the cannabis industry now to that of the Internet industry in the early 2000s.
 While some companies like Pets.com didn’t make it, others, like Google, thrived.
 Imagine getting in on the ground floor with a company like Google?
 Now is your chance in the cannabis industry!

-It’s projected that by 2022, there will be an additional 340,000 full-time cannabis industry jobs.
+It’s projected that by the end of 2021, there will be an 414,000 full-time cannabis industry jobs.
 Even if you’re not interested in working directly with marijuana, there still could be a spot for you in this growing industry.